ksaclan/cpurape_crostini/README.md

 > The developer of this script agrees with you.

 cpurape_crostini is a simple shell script wrapper to batch transcode media files in the sandboxed Linux distro in Chrome OS.
+(Works on other distros and fitting hardware as well.
+Tested and working fine on CentOS and Debian-based.)
 ![enter image description here](https://raw.githubusercontent.com/ksaclan/lion-statics/master/superstatic/general/%20wtf%20is%20a%20design.png)
 ## Setup: